questdb/questdb.io/docs/get-started/binaries.md

 </Tabs>

-This binary weights around 20MB, this depends on your operating system.
+This binary size is around 20MB, depending on the operating system.

-When using this binary, you do not need anything on your machine, the Java runtime is packaged directly with QuestDB.
+When using this binary, you do not need any other dependencies on your machine, as a Java runtime is packaged directly with QuestDB.

 ## Extract the tarball